 Happily, pretty much everything I've read has been good, too--some things surprisingly so.
 I've just finished The Underground Railroad (the "fiction" square) which has a Pulitzer and an endorsement from Mr Obama so, really, it's pretty fatuous for me to note "it's good," but it is.
 Engrossingly and horrifyingly so.
 Harriet the Spy (banned) was maybe more of a surprise; it's a children's book I've heard of probably all my life so you'd think I'd have read it before but I hadn't; it turned out to be a pretty remarkable book.
 With all due respect to the Potterverse, I sort of feel like the 1960s were a golden age for children's literature.
 I may be mistaken, of course.
 The Secret Garden (filling the "made into a movie" square) was written a lot earlier and it's pretty darned fine as well.
 Fahrenheit 451 (science or science fiction) was one of the few clunkers; it seemed overly preachy and simplistic to me.
 Possibly that's why sci-fi and I parted company quite a few years ago.
 The Ministry of Utmost Happiness (SAL speaker) felt somehow distant throughout; it might have been better to have read that one more slowly.

 I feel that the graphic novel of Remembrance of Times Past: Swann's Way (graphic novel) would have been pretty incomprehensible had I not fairly recently reread the actual book; no matter what the creators might say, I don't see the graphic novel leading anyone to read the text book.
 (Scott also took issue, over my shoulder, with the depiction of M. Swann; apparently he should have curly red hair.)
 The Astrologer (Washington author) was, as ever, a delight though it is a book with irritating typesetting.
+Still, any book with Tycho Brahe in it is well worth a few bad breaks.
 A young woman with a lemonade and baked good stand happened to declare that Common Sense was her favorite 18th-century book so, oddly, that is my "recommended by a young person" entry; it was interesting to see how influential it must have been for the founding fathers--and just how obsessed Mr Paine was with property rights.
 What the Mouth Wants (LGBTQIA author or character) was so much more than its category--another surprise bit of brilliance and it naturally leads me to remember My Life in France (recommended by a bookseller).
 I liked that one so much that I asked for Mastering the Art of French Cooking for my birthday.

 And now we're firmly into those books I read pre-Holland and it's all a bit hazier.
 True Grit (book in a category you haven't read before) thrilled me less than it did Scott (I still hope that he enjoys Beverley Nichols when he reads one of his books).
 The Penelopiad (set in a different country) definitely had its moments but was really a bit slight for something by Ms Atwood.
 Black Boy (memoir) I started before I was aware of the bingo (but not before the start of the reading period) and I didn't realize it wasn't fiction for the first fifty or so pages; it was another book that took me by surprise.
 What struck me most about Go Tell It On the Mountain (by a person of color) may have been the respect shown for mothers which, I am sure, was not necessarily the author's intent.
 Persuasion (a book you read in school) appealed to me no more than it did close to forty years ago; I am consistent if nothing else, while I rather enjoyed Lady Susan (read in a day) though it is so short that I feel like I sort of cheated there.